Close

 Pros and cons of Bluetooth hearing aids

-Pros Ability to make sound adjustments on your phone Some allow remote adjustments from audiologists Take calls and stream music through hearing aids “Find My Hearing Aids” feature on many models
+Pros Ability to make sound adjustments on your phone Some allow remote adjustments from audiologists Take calls and stream music through hearing aids “Find My Hearing Aids” feature on many models if hearing aids are misplaced

-Cons Higher price point than non-Bluetooth options Bluetooth can drain battery life Not found in many discrete models, like IIC styles, due to size restrictions Connectivity issues may occur
+Cons Higher price point than non-Bluetooth options Bluetooth can drain battery life quickly Not found in many discrete models, like IIC styles, due to size restrictions Connectivity issues may occur

 How do Bluetooth Hearing Aids Work?